 In Japanese, yuiitsu muni means “one and only”.
-It’s a fitting description for Muni, a sleek new natural-wine bar and restaurant that opened in Willunga on Friday.
+It’s a fitting description for Muni, a sleek new natural-wine bar and restaurant that opened in Willunga in October, 2021.
 Situated on the historic High Street, surrounded by a pub, a general store, a butcher shop and a bakery, it’s like nothing else in the township.
-But the same sense of community and regional hospitality you’ll find in nearby venues is alive and well here (from the “true connections” its owners seek to make with their patrons, to the complimentary cake they might send you home with).
+But the same sense of community and regional hospitality you’ll find in nearby venues is alive and well here.

 When Broadsheet visits during a trial run ahead of its public unveiling, the room is packed with winemakers.
 It’s testament to the relationships co-owners and chefs Mug Chen, Chia Wu and Violette Flint have developed with the local wine community.
 “They’ve all been very welcoming and supportive – sharing their stories and their knowledge with us,” says Chen.

 The list of low-intervention wines includes local drops by BK Wines, Borachio, VHS, Travis Tausend and Lino Ramble, alongside a selection of international wines assembled by Japan-based business partner and importer Lulie Kaorie Tanaka of Cross Wines.
 Expect a focus on French wines alongside drops from Italy, Germany and the Czech Republic.
 There’s also off-menu sake and non-alcoholic options (just ask the staff).